-Bacteria are all around us.
+Bacteria are microscopic single-cell microorganisms that are found all around us.
 Most of them are harmless and many are helpful.
 For example, bacteria in your intestines (gut) help break down the food you eat so your body can digest it.
 However, some types of bacteria can cause infections, which in turn can cause sepsis.

 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and treatment for survival.